Resume Samples by Industry

 There are various formats of the resume:

-- The chronological resume format lists job experience starting with your first job and ending with your most recent position, is applicable to most job-hunters but is not popular as recruiters prefer the reverse chronological resume format/style.
+- The chronological resume format lists job experience starting with your first job and ending with your most recent position, which is applicable to most job-hunters but is not popular as recruiters prefer the reverse chronological resume format/style.

 - The combined resume format combines the elements of the reverse chronological resume and functional resume types/styles.
 The format is the most flexible, allowing you to highlight those sections of your resume that are most relevant to your career objective.
 This is an increasingly popular resume format.
 Check the combined resume advantages & disadvantages.

 - The reverse chronological resume format lists job experience starting with your most recent position and ending with your first job.
 Is widely accepted and is applicable to most job seekers.
 This is the format preferred by most job recruiters.
 Check the reverse chronological resume advantages & disadvantages.

 - The functional resume format (skill based resume), highlights the skills and accomplishments developed through work, academic and community experiences.
 Your skills and potential can be stressed and lack of experience or possible gaps in work history de-emphasized.
 Check the functional resume advantages & disadvantages.